 For a serious fibre boost that will start your day off right, swap your current breakfast for two slices of toasted rye bread with a tablespoon of peanut butter spread on top with a few raspberries.

-Or try swapping your usual beans on toast to rye bread.
-Each slice of rye bread contains around 4.4g fibre.
+Or try swapping your usual beans on toast for rye bread.
+Each slice of rye bread contains around 4.4g of fibre.

 Hummus